lsst-sitcom/spot_motion_monitor/docs/configuration.rst

   A decimal parameter that sets the sky scale on the camera CCD in units of arcseconds per pixel.
 This value will vary depending on the optical path in front of the CCD camera.

 size
   An integer parameter that sets the size of the buffer to store the centroid data before performing calculations on a filled buffer.
-To make the power spectrum distribution calculations effective, the buffer size should be a power of 2 (N^2).
+To make the power spectrum distribution calculations effective, the buffer size should be a power of 2 (|2^N|).

-  ..
-N^2 replace:: N\ :sup:`2`

 fullFrame
 ---------